Ax3man/vdBijl_etal_2024_GuppyColorPatterns/phenotyping_pipeline/readme.md

 # The phenotyping pipeline

 This folder contains the scripts used to ingest, annotate and transform the guppy photos.
-It just includes to code to build and run the pipeline itself, not the code to train to neural nets that are used in the pipeline.
+The code used to actually train the deep learning models used in the pipeline can be found within the `phenotyping_models/` folder.
+The rest of the files here contain the code to build and run the pipeline itself.

 `new_photo_intake.R` was ran to detect newly added photos, run all the pipeline components on those new photos, add them to the database, and generate data files.